M 2 (Metoprolol succinate extended-release 50 mg)

 Pill imprint M 2 has been identified as Metoprolol succinate extended-release 50 mg.

-Metoprolol is used in the treatment of high blood pressure; atrial fibrillation; supraventricular tachycardia; angina; mitral valve prolapse (and more), and belongs to the drug class cardioselective beta blockers.
+Metoprolol is used in the treatment of atrial fibrillation; high blood pressure; supraventricular tachycardia; left ventricular dysfunction; mitral valve prolapse (and more), and belongs to the drug class cardioselective beta blockers.
 Risk cannot be ruled out during pregnancy.
 Metoprolol 50 mg is not subject to the Controlled Substances Act.

 See also related documents.